NCSEHE & EPHEA event: World Access to Higher Education Day #WAHED2021

 - Australasian Spotlight on Equity: Grants for recognition of impact

-If you know someone who is going above and beyond to make the Australasian tertiary education landscape more inclusive and accessible for everyone, nominate them here.
+Over 150 nominees were recognised this year for going above and beyond to make the Australasian tertiary education landscape more inclusive and accessible for everyone.
+Congratulations to all of the 2021 Champions!

 — Australasian Spotlight on Equity: Grants for recognition of impact

-EPHEA and NCSEHE have partnered to provide a grant that recognises the impact of equity practitioners and researchers.
-This recognition will take the form of an official commendation and sponsorship opportunity for those engaged in equity research and/or practice activities.
+EPHEA and NCSEHE have partnered to provide grants that recognises the impact of equity practitioners and researchers.
+This recognition takes the form of an official commendation and sponsorship opportunity for those engaged in equity research and/or practice activities.
 The grants aim to:

 - raise awareness and the profile of equity programs and research at an institutional level;